thor314/obsidian-setup/Getting Started with Obsidian.md

 ### Look at these plugins first:
 First up, a handful of plugins that dramatically improve Obsidian.
 - [Templater](obsidian://show-plugin?id=templater-obsidian) - More powerful tools for templating files and creating files from templates than the default Template plugin offers.
 If you're comfortable writing JS scripts, you may embed [your own scripts](https://silentvoid13.github.io/Templater/user-functions/script-user-functions.html) within templates.
 [Docs](https://silentvoid13.github.io/Templater/).
 The tool has an active [discussion forum](https://github.com/SilentVoid13/Templater/discussions).
-See the templates directory for some templater examples.[^2]
+See the templates directory for some templater examples.[^3]
 - [Vimrc Support](obsidian://show-plugin?id=obsidian-vimrc-support) - If you use Vim mode, you probably want this.
 See the `.obsidian.vimrc` file for a sample setup, and the [home page](https://github.com/esm7/obsidian-vimrc-support) for info.
 You'll probably want to enable yank-to-system-clipboard and a couple other things.
 If you use vim in Obsidian, you can't actually copy text without unbinding Ctrl-C, or using vim yank-to-system-keyboard.
 - [Omnisearch](obsidian://show-plugin?id=omnisearch) - Powered up fuzzy grepping search across files and vaults.
 Replaces core search plugin, and in-file search.
 Bind vault-search to Alt-O, runs slower than find-note search, which doesn't search inside files.
 For another powered-up search with many settings for filtering, see [Vantage](obsidian://show-plugin?id=vantage-obsidian).
 - [Hotkeys for Specific Files](obsidian://show-plugin?id=obsidian-hotkeys-for-specific-files) - For your notes that you intend to regularly revisit, it may be worth binding hotkeys to them.
 Works nicely with Leader keys.
 I prefer this over starring notes.
 I bind keys for templates that I edit frequently (periodic note templates), personal-organization hub notes, and personal reference notes.
 - The `Minimal Theme` in Appearance settings, and [Minimal Theme Settings](obsidian://show-plugin?id=obsidian-minimal-settings) - Set up Obsidian to look the way you want to.
 I use the Atom custom theming, enable focus mode, change headers to be of different colors, and disable image maximization.
 - [Smarter Markdown Hotkeys](obsidian://show-plugin?id=obsidian-smarter-md-hotkeys) - Hotkeys to replace many toggle commands in Obsidian.
 Smarter Markdown Hotkeys assumes that if your cursor is on a word or part of a word, you mean to bold/italic/whatever the whole word, not put asterisks in the mi\*\*\*\*dle of the word like this.
 I bind many of these, replacing defaults where possible.
+[Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) has a similar idea and covers the few things Smarter Markdown Hotkeys misses.
 - [Advanced Tables](obsidian://show-plugin?id=obsidian-advanced-new-file) - Must have, makes working with Markdown tables easy.
 Less powerful but also relevant, see [Table Editor](https://github.com/ganesshkumar/obsidian-table-editor) for another tool for editing markdown tables and csv's, and [Table Extended](https://github.com/aidenlx/table-extended) if you want a MultiMarkdown extended syntax for formatting markdown tables.
+But if your markdown table is getting out of hand, just use a spreadsheet.

 ### General low setup
 These plugins tend to introduce minor UX improvements or generally helpful features.
 Each requires very little setup (<5 minutes):